 In Derry, you can stroll along the cobblestone streets and admire the modern murals created by street artists.
 You’ll find a mix of craft shops, restaurants, and pubs inside this quirky village.

 If you enjoy history, check out the Museum of Free Derry, which delves into the city’s rough past during The Troubles.
 You can also walk across the Peace Bridge and visit the Derry Craft Village in the city center.
+This area is one of the best places to stay in Derry when looking for accommodation.

 9. The Gobbins Cliff Path